3 money taboos...and why you should break them

 Parents need not disclose specifics about the value of their estate or whether they intend to leave their kids an inheritance, but they can assure their offspring that they have what they need to cover their living expenses.
 They can also use the discussion as an opportunity to get their estate planning documents in order, if they haven’t already, that will ensure that their wishes will be carried out when the time comes.

 On the other end of the spectrum, parents who are less prepared financially for the costs associated with their senior years may also benefit from verbalizing their concern.
-While just 20 percent of parents said they believed their children were obligated to help them financially, roughly 75 percent of children said they would feel compelled to help their parents.
+Open and honest discussion helps to clarify expectations on whether their adult children are willing and able to help them cover living expenses if needed, or move in with them.
 (Learn more: This Thanksgiving, talk estate planning)

 Families who talk about money may be more likely to foster healthy relationships, raise children with better saving and spending habits, and achieve their goal of attaining financial security.
 If you haven’t opened up with your loved ones lately, it may be time for a family meeting.